rrrlasse/memlz/README.md

 memlz is a compression library for special use cases where speeds approaching memcpy() are needed.

 ## Benchmark
-Fast libraries like Snappy, FastLZ, LZAV and LZO have better compression ratios but are well below 1000 MB/s and not comparable.
+Fast libraries like Snappy, FastLZ, LZO and others, have better compression ratios but compression speeds well below 1000 MB/s and are not comparable.
 Only LZ4 with its acceleration parameter set around 32 to 64 and a few other libraries come close.

 Benchmark of the files [enwik8](https://mattmahoney.net/dc/textdata.html), [Silesia](https://mattmahoney.net/dc/silesia.html) and [employees_50MB.json](https://sample.json-format.com/) on an Intel i7 with a non-cached memcpy() speed of **14000 MB/s**:

 ![Benchmark](https://github.com/rrrlasse/memlz/blob/res/Figure_1.png)
-<br>Decompression speed is faster but less competitive depending on data type: [Benchmark](https://raw.githubusercontent.com/rrrlasse/memlz/refs/heads/res/Figure_2.png)
+<br>Decompression speed is less competitive depending on the data type: [Benchmark](https://raw.githubusercontent.com/rrrlasse/memlz/refs/heads/res/Figure_2.png).
+Also check out [lzbench](https://github.com/inikep/lzbench) which is easy to compile and run on your own data and also includes libraries that have even faster decompression speeds.

 ## User friendly
 It's a header-only library.
 Simply include it and call `memlz_compress()`: